JGNN

 .

-In this, the first method argument is the declared function symbol's name, and the second should necessarily have the arguments enclosed in
+The first method argument is the declared function symbol's name, and the second should necessarily have the arguments enclosed in

 a parenthesis and the function's body enclosed in brackets.
-Learn more about Neuralang functions in
+Learn more about Neuralang functions in the language's description

 Symbol | Type | Description |